15 Plants That Repel Flies

 They also produce beautiful blooms in various colors, including pink, white, and purple.

-Alliums are not only great for keeping flies away, but they also have a range of health benefits.
 They are rich in antioxidants, vitamins, and minerals, making them a great addition to your diet.

-Alliums are known for their ability to lower blood pressure and reduce the risk of heart disease.
+Alliums are known for their ability to lower blood pressure and reduce the risk of heart disease

 Alliums are a great option if you are looking for a natural way to keep flies out of your home.